bradleesand/cppgm-pa3/README.md

 If the logical source line contains an invalid controlling expression (one that contains invalid tokens or does not match the grammar or semantics of a controlling expression), `ctrlexpr` should output one line containing `error`.

 In the event the logical source line contains a valid controlling expression, `ctrlexpr` should output a decimal literal as the result of the controlling expression.
 In the case that the output is signed it should have no suffix.
-In the event that the output is unsigned it should have the prefix `u` (lowercase).
+In the event that the output is unsigned it should have the suffix `u` (lowercase).

 At the end of output, `ctrlexpr` should output `eof` on a line by itself.